AnujSid/Post_App/README.md

 # Post_App
-This is an app to post things and has search option to search the post
+This is an app to post things and has search option to search the post.

 ## Link
 https://post-app-anuj.herokuapp.com/